Rays vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays will try to get the better of Brayan Bello, the Boston Red Sox's starting pitcher, on Monday at 4:10 PM ET.
+Yandy Diaz and the Tampa Bay Rays will see Kutter Crawford on the hill for the Boston Red Sox in the second game of a three-game series, Tuesday at 6:40 PM ET.

-The Red Sox are listed as +120 moneyline underdogs for this matchup against the Rays (-145).
-The total is 8 runs for this contest (with -115 odds to hit the over and -105 odds on the under).
+The Rays are the favorite in this one, at -160, while the underdog Red Sox have +135 odds to win.
+The over/under is 8 runs for this contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.